 Hunter's nature writing is part of the current exhibit at the Beinecke Library at Yale University called, “Preserving Land and Legacy: Writers and Artists Connecting to Nature at Edwin Way Teale’s Trail Wood.”

-Hunter Liguore holds advance degrees in history and writing.
-Some areas of research and concentration in history includes: modern Irish history, with an emphasis on the work of Nobel Peace Prize Laureate, John Hume, whom she's had the opportunity to meet and study with; African enslavement in the Americas; and the history of technology.
+With advance degrees in history and writing, Hunter's areas of critical research and specialty in history include: modern Irish history, with an emphasis on the work of Nobel Peace Prize Laureate, John Hume (Northern Ireland), whom she's had the opportunity to meet and study with; African, Caribbean, and Indigenous diaspora and enslavement in the Americas; and the history of technology.

-Hunter teaches creative and professional writing (e.g., fiction, nature writing, non-fiction, screenwriting, business writing), for all age levels, at several universities in New England.
+Hunter teaches creative and professional writing (e.g., fiction, nature writing, screenwriting, business writing), for all experience levels, at several universities in New England.
 Her classes are known for being writer-focused, energetic and modern, often debunking old and tired writing mantras.
 Further, she ensures her students leave with several pieces to expand on.
-Some favorite classes include, 'Writing Nature Where You Are,' 'The Book: From Idea to Publication,' and 'Social Justice Writing.'
+Some favorite classes include, 'Writing Nature Where You Are,' 'The Book: From Idea to Publication,' 'How to Make a Ghost,' and 'Social Justice Writing.'

 She is the editor-in-chief of the Mary Shelley tribute anthology, The Last Man: Tales of Catastrophe, Disaster, and Woe, featuring such luminaries as Ray Bradbury and Barry Malzberg.
 Her novella, L'utimo Orso Polare has been translated and published in Italy, 2018.
-A long-time screenwriter, she has several scripts under option or production with notable industry professionals, including, the Hallmark Channel.
-Her social sci-fi screenplay, Everylife, is an 15-time festival winner and finalist 2019.
-For more information on available books and screenplays, please visit: Watching Clouds
+Her children's book, The Whole World in Nan's Soup, is now available from Yeehoo Press.
+North Atlantic Books will publish Hidden Warrior: The Gentle-Way of Sun Tzu's Art of War, 2022.
+More to come.

 To learn more about Hunter's philosophies, please visit here.